R2Pitou/R2Pitou/articles/governance/planning-the-plumbing-infrastructure-before-classrooms/index.md

 permalink: /governance/planning-the-plumbing-infrastructure-before-classrooms/
 canonical_url: https://working-draft.org/governance/planning-the-plumbing-infrastructure-before-classrooms/
 featured: false
-summary: "One of the more interesting projects I worked on never opened its doors.
-Before a single student could log into Moodle, the academy needed infrastructure plumbing."
+summary: "One of the more interesting projects I worked on that unfortunately never deployed past domain registration.
+Before a single student could log into Moodle, the academy needed infrastructure and identity plumbing."
 tags:
   - governance
   - infrastructure